mrvnthss/mind-brain-behavior/README.md

 - **Module**: Computational Modeling (MBB-MA-AM-3)
 - **Seminar**: Deep Learning (S2)

-In order to gain practical experience in working with deep neural networks, the *Deep Learning* seminar included an extensive hands-on project, which also counted towards the final grade for the course.
+In order to gain practical experience in working with deep neural networks (DNNs), the *Deep Learning* seminar included an extensive hands-on project, which also counted towards the final grade for the course.
 Nina (a fellow student) and I built our project around the popular card game [*Dobble*](https://www.dobblegame.com).
-We implemented an algorithm that allowed us to generate custom *Dobble* decks, and we set up a deep learning pipeline to train, validate, and test arbitrary model architectures with the goal of teaching those models to play the game.
-Specifically, we passed as input images two different *Dobble* playing cards on a colored background and asked the models to return the unique emoji present on both playing cards.
-We then trained ResNet models of different depths and compared their performance.
+We implemented an algorithm that allowed us to generate custom *Dobble* decks, and we set up a deep learning pipeline to train, validate, and test arbitrary DNNs with the goal of teaching those networks to play the game.
+Specifically, we passed as input images two different *Dobble* playing cards on a colored background and asked the DNNs to return the unique emoji present on both playing cards.
+We then trained ResNet networks of different depths and compared their performance.

 <div align="center">
     <img src="https://github.com/mrvnthss/deep-learning-with-dobble/blob/main/reports/figures/results/resnet-comparison.png?raw=true" alt="resnet-comparison" width="700">
-    <p>Training results for ResNet models of different depths.</p>
+    <p>Training results for ResNet networks of different depths.</p>
 </div>

-Finally, to familiarize ourselves with interpretability techniques, we visualized and analyzed intermediate activations of the trained ResNet-18 model at different levels.
+Finally, to familiarize ourselves with interpretability techniques, we visualized and analyzed intermediate activations of the trained ResNet-18 network at different layers.

 The full project is hosted in the following repository: [deep-learning-with-dobble](https://github.com/mrvnthss/deep-learning-with-dobble).